BobbyRaj17/Devops-multi-container/README.md

     docker push bobbyraj007/tomcat-war:thoughtworks-v1
 ```

-> Note : I'm using the `tomcat base image` for deploying the war file, we can also use the `alpine` version of `tomcat` to make the container light-weight
+> Note: I'm using the `tomcat base image` for deploying the war file, we can also use the `alpine` version of `tomcat` to make the container light-weight.

 ### 2. Deploying the above build docker images using kubernetes
-Make sure `kubectl` is installed and `kubeconfig` file is configured for the targeted kubernetes cluster
+Make sure `kubectl` is installed and `kubeconfig` file is configured for the targeted kubernetes cluster.
 ```bash
     #Create a namespace
     kubectl create ns java-app